 Includes case analysis, fact finding training with the federal employees, role playing, coverage of important federal employee benefits forms,

 C: Final Exam

-Once you have completed the modules and tests from each module, you can notify Federal Seminars & ChFEBC℠ , Inc., for instructions for taking your final exam.
+Once you have completed the modules and tests from each module, you can notify Snow Federal Retirement Seminars & ChFEBC℠ , LLC, for instructions for taking your final exam.
 This is a rigorous closed-book exam that you must complete in 90 minutes.
 If you receive an 75% or above grade, you will then become “certified” and be able to use the ChFEBC℠ logo on your business cards, brochures, web site, or other promotional materials.

 Yearly re-certification: Federal Benefits change on a yearly (calendar year) basis, so re-certification, if desired, is based on a calendar year.